 Grinda kissed and hugged and wept with them.
 Billy, Jacob.
 Her little brothers.

 A whimper, a whine—Edwin, cradled to Mama’s breast.
-Grinda looked up, straight into Mama’s eyes.
+Grinda looked up, straight into her mother’s eyes.
 Pain, horror, fear.
 Don’t ask me the question, Mama, and I won’t either.
 Mama didn’t ask.
 She didn’t need to, the answer plain in Grinda’s tears.
 Mathew, Kye, Dillon, Father—all gone.
 Their family half dead.

 They were alone.